Answers you didn't even know you wanted, to questions that you didn't even know existed...

 - FMS (Fibromyalgia)

 Why did it take you so long to start a blog?
 Ha!
 If you only knew...
-There is great irony in the fact that in 2005, I was probably the last person in America to jump on the blogging bandwagon (and, my personal prediction that since I did, tomorrow morning something "better" than blogging will come along, and I'll have to procrastinate on that, came true: see also, Facebook, Twitter, etc.) Actually, there are more reasons than I have time to post, and you have time to read.
+There is great irony in the fact that I am probably the last person in America to jump on the blogging bandwagon (and, my personal prediction is that since I have now done so, tomorrow morning something better than blogging will come along, and I'll have to procrastinate on that) Actually, there are more reasons than I have time to post, and you have time to read.
 I finally settled on Blogger one night, and jumped in with both feet.

 Where do you live?
-In the suburbs, just outside a major metropolitan area, somewhere in the middle 9/10ths of the country, in a flyover state.
+In the suburbs, just outside a major metropolitan area, somewhere in the middle 9/10ths of the country.

-Where is The Hospital (and Hospital City) that the Twinkle went to?
-Twinkle went to a specialty children's hospital that is located approximately 400 miles from our home.
+Where is The Hospital that Twinkle goes to?
+Twinkle goes to a specialty children's hospital that is located approximately 400 miles from our home.
 It is an eight hour drive door-to-door.
 Again, to protect our privacy, I will not name the exact location of this hospital, although I will tell you that it is one of the Shriners Hospitals For Children.
 (FYI: There are 22 Shriners Hospitals in the U.S. for children.)

 How many cats do you have?
-5 of them, and we love those stinkin' old furballs so much that we can't help it.
-There were gerbils, too but they died of old age...
+Two of them, and we love those stinkin' old furballs so much that we can't help it.
+There are gerbils, too...

-Twinks has already had so much over-the-counter (think children's Tylenol) pain medicine that she no longer responds to most OTC pain relief products.
-At the time I started writing here she was barely 11 years old, and so the specialists who treat her, including her Pain Management Team, were hesitant to begin prescribing adult-intended pain medication for her.
-Finally, Twinks has many health issues, and takes many prescription drugs for her heart, her asthma, and her immune system.
-Everyone involved in Twinks' care (including Twinks herself) have decided that for the moment, she is better off not using a pain medication that will possibly cause other side effects.
+Twinkle has already had so much over-the-counter (think children's Tylenol) pain medicine that she no longer responds to most OTC pain relief products.
+Because she is at the time of this writing 12 years old, the specialists who treat her, including her Pain Management Team, are hesitant to begin prescribing adult-intended pain medication for her.
+Finally, Twinkle has many health issues, and takes many prescription drugs for her heart, her asthma, and her immune system.
+Everyone involved in Twinkles' care (including Twinkle) have decided that for the moment, she is better off not using a pain medication that will possibly cause other side effects.

-As of this update (February 2013) Twinkle is successfully managing her Fibromyalgia, and is doing as well as can be expected for a busy college kid.
-Her pain levels mostly under control, and we (her Daddy/The Wrench) and I are hopeful that by following the recommendations of her (many) specialists, we can help Twinkle live as normally as anyone possibly can.
+As of this update (July 2008) Twinkle is successfully being treated for Fibromyalgia, and is responding as well as can be expected.
+Her pain levels have dropped dramatically, and we (her Daddy/The Wrench) and I are hopeful that between treating the FMS and following the recommendations of her (many) specialists, we can help Twinkle live as normally as anyone possibly can.

-What happened to your Mom?
-She passed away on May 26, 2011.
-We knew shortly after she came to live with us that her condition was terminal.
-And as difficult as that is to write, the reality was that there was nothing we could do, but love her and care for her.
-Regardless of what the doctors did or tried, she continued to have "micro-strokes" on a regular basis; we simply tried to remain grateful for each day we had with her.
+What about your Mom?
+Well, her medical condition is essentially considered to be terminal.
+And as difficult as that is to write, the reality is that there is nothing to be done.
+Regardless of what the doctors do or try, she continues to have "micro-strokes" on a regular basis; we simply remain grateful for each day we have with her.

 I am the Great and Powerful Oz... as long as I can stay behind this damn curtain...